remix-run/react-router/.changeset/fix-fragments-ids.md

 "react-router": patch
 ---

-Fix route ID generation when using Fragments in `createRouteFromElements`
+Fix route ID generation when using Fragments in `createRoutesFromElements`